openpnp/openpnp/FAQ.md

 ## Where are configuration and log files located?

-The configuration and log files are located in a subdirectory of your user's home directory called `.openpnp`.
+The configuration and log files are located in a subdirectory of your user's home directory called `.openpnp` (Version 1) or `.openpnp2` (Version 2).

 To find your home directory, check out this Wikipedia article that explains where the home directory lives on various operating systems: http://en.wikipedia.org/wiki/Home_directory

 Examples:

 ```
-Windows: C:\Users\your_username\.openpnp
+Windows: C:\Users\your_username\.openpnp2
-Linux: /home/your_username/.openpnp
+Linux: /home/your_username/.openpnp2
-Mac OS X: /Users/your_username/.openpnp
+Mac OS X: /Users/your_username/.openpnp2
 ```

 Configuration files are `machine.xml`, `parts.xml` and `packages.xml` along with other plugin specific files.